 North Queensland Ceramic Awards

-|Entries into the 2020 biennial North Queensland Ceramic Awards have now closed.|
+2022 biennial North Queensland Ceramic Awards

 The biennial North Queensland Ceramic Awards has long aimed to increase public exposure to a high standard of pottery from around the nation.
 A showcase for both well-known and emerging artists, this competition displays the diversity of ceramic art currently being produced in Australia.